garciparedes/ng-katex/README.md

 platformBrowserDynamic().bootstrapModule(AppModule);
 ```

-And then you can use it as component:
+And then you can use it as follows:

 ```js
 import { Component } from '@angular/core';